Just In: AU appoints President Tinubu champion for health

 FCT, Abuja - President Bola Tinubu has been appointed as the African Union (AU) champion for human resources for health and community health delivery partnership.

-Legit.ng understands that the appointment is against the backdrop of Tinubu's ambitious, innovative, and people-focused efforts in the sector.
+The presidency said the appointment is against the backdrop of the 71-year-old's efforts in Nigeria's health sector.

 Already, Tinubu is the chairman of the Economic Community of West African States (ECOWAS).